eliasjunior/home-video-docs/README.md

 Here's why:
 * Build something that I enjoy doing so.
-* Apply code good practices on React and Node.
+* Apply good code practices becasuse I want flexibility to change and evolve.
+* Pray with React and Node.
 * I have a bunch of videos on my hard drive and I was curious on how I could build something to access it.

 ### Built With
 * [React](https://reactjs.org/)
 * [NodeJs](https://nodejs.org/)

 <!-- GETTING STARTED -->